What Is a MITM Attack? Detection, Examples, and Prevention

 • DNS Spoofing: Attackers can compromise the Domain Name System (DNS) to redirect users to malicious websites.

-MiTM Attack and Rouge Devices
+Hardware-Based MiTM Attacks and Rogue Devices

 One particularly concerning variant of a MiTM attack is the hardware-based approach, in which rogue devices infiltrate communication channels.
 These attacks require physical access to critical assets, such as Wi-Fi routers, network servers, or ATMs.
 This enables cyber attackers to attach rogue devices and initiate their malicious activities.
 By doing so, they compromise the integrity of communication and can cause significant damage.